avigloz/website-markdown/info/about.md

 **Do:** reach out for anything personal or business-related, but <br>
 **don't:** try to sell me anything (at all - I'll mark you as spam).

+If you reach via any other email address that you think might be mine, I won't see it.

 If you're interesting in **tutoring services**, look [here](../tutoring/).